LightJason/lightjason.github.io/content/framework/agentspeak.md

 ## Benchmarking Emergency Scenario

-The video present a performance test of our framework with 15.000 agents on an emergency scenario.
+The video presents a performance test of our framework with 15.000 agents on an emergency scenario.
 The video shows the system running in realtime on a single computer (iMac with 2,9 GHz Intel Core i5, 16 GB RAM and OSX El Captain 10.11.6).

 > The agents calculate their landmarks to the exit point (position 140 / 140 in the middle) on a grid world with 250x250 cells and startswalking.
-If a cell is block by another agent, agents try to move to the right-side cell, if this is not possible to the left side cell; if neither is possible, the agent stops walking and waits for a random time until trying again to continue walking.
-If the agent don't reach a landmark within five attempts, it skips the landmark and starts walking to the next one except the exit point.
+If a cell is blocked by another agent, agents try to move to the right-side cell, if this is not possible to the left side cell; if neither is possible, the agent stops walking and waits for a random time until trying again to continue walking.
+If the agent doesn't reach a landmark within five attempts, it skips the landmark and starts walking to the next one except the exit point.

 {{< video "https://player.vimeo.com/video/202120833" "https://vimeo.com/lightjason/emergencyscenario" >}}